Areeb-07/ChatBot/README.md

-# AI-ML Python Technical Test
+# ChatBot

-This repository contains the files for technical test of NULL Innovation Private Limited
+This repository contains the files for a simple chatbot using deep learning teechniques with Tensorflow.

-The Colab Notebook Chatter.ipynb contains the complete code for the assignment.
+The Colab Notebook Chatter.ipynb contains the complete code for the project.

 The file data.json contains the dataset used to train the model.